mjhfvi/MirosoftTeamsOutlookPluginFix/README.md

-# Mirosoft Teams Outlook Plugin Fix
+# Microsoft Teams Outlook Plugin Fix
 if your microsoft Teams Plugin to Outlook is not registering this is a PowerShell tool to check the regestry keys and add the keys you need